KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

         ![ActionCallout](actioncallout-350.jpg)

-        The view can be customized and styled with a ``Callouts/ActionCalloutStyle``, which is applied with `.actionCalloutStyle`:
+        The view can be styled with a ``Callouts/ActionCalloutStyle``, which is applied with the `.actionCalloutStyle` view modifier:

         ```swift
         Callouts.ActionCallout {